hashishreddy/ml_basics/sample/readme.md

 and i have done the trained the data with 5 more models. i will upload it as a seperate ipynb file in 2 minutes. please check that too. and submit that also. it might give an edge

+only with vs code running it gives an error aswell i will ask sir okay pls upload under a different name